Exeter and South Devon Volunteers: Volunteer Force

 Part-time volunteer units had often been organised in Britain in time of war to serve in local defence and supplement the Regular Army and Militia, but these were always stood down when the threat of invasion had passed.
 Concerns about national defence re-emerged after Louis Napoleon seized power in France in 1851.
 The Militia was reorganised in 1852, but there was agitation to allow the formation of volunteer units as well.
 The government was unenthusiastic, but on 26 March 1852 the Home Secretary in Lord Derby's short-lived Who?
 Who? ministry, Spencer Horatio Walpole, did accept an offer of service arising from a meeting held in January at the Exeter Athenaeum to discuss the dangers to the Devonshire coastline.
 The prime movers were Dr (later Sir) John Charles Bucknill, superintendent of the Devon County Asylum at Exminster, and William Denis Moore, town clerk of Exeter, whose proposal was forwarded by the Lord Lieutenant of Devon, Earl Fortescue (who was Colonel of the 1st Devon Militia).
-The Exeter & South Devon Volunteer Rifle Battalion of two companies was accepted under the Volunteer Act of 1804, which was still in force.
+The Exeter & South Devon Volunteer Rifle Battalion of two companies was accepted under the Volunteer Act 1804, which was still in force.
 The first officers' commissions were signed by Queen Victoria on 4 January 1853, with Sir Edmund Prideaux, 9th Baronet, as Major-Commandant and Denis Moore as adjutant.
 The volunteers had been drilling since the summer of 1852 in the Castle Yard at Exeter, initially in civilian clothes until a uniform was decided upon.